Relational Reasoning Network (RRN) for Anatomical Landmarking: Discussions and Conclusion

-There may be a number of limitations of our study.
-For instance, we confined ourselves to manifold data only (position of the landmarks and their geometric relations) without use of appearance information because one of our aims was to avoid explicit segmentation from our system to be able to use simple reasoning networks.
-As an extension study, we will design a separate deep network to learn pairwise features instead of design them ourselves.
-In parallel, we will incorporate appearance features from medical images to explore whether these features are superior to purely geometric features, or combined (hybrid) features can have additive values into the current research.
-One alternative way to pursue the research that we initiated herein will be to explore deeper and more efficient networks that can scale up the problem that we have here into a much wider platform, useful especially large number of landmarks are being explored.
-Also, landmark localization is inherently a regression problem; therefore, \textit{MSE} suits well to our problem.
-However, other loss functions can still be explored in a separate study for possible improvements.
+Our study has a number of limitations.
+For instance, we confined ourselves to manifold data (position of the landmarks and their geometric relations) without use of appearance information because one of our aims was to avoid explicit segmentation to be able to use simple geometric reasoning networks.
+As an extension of this study, we will incorporate appearance features from medical images to explore whether these features are superior to purely geometric features, or combined (hybrid) features can have additive value in this research domain.
+One alternative way to pursue the research that we initiated herein will be to explore deeper and more efficient networks.
+Hence explore how to scale up in to a much wider platform where large number of landmarks and various clinical problems are addressed.
+We believe that such advances will improve the current technology for 3D visualization and even afford embedding augmented reality to treatment and surgical planning.